Why rom-coms are becoming less "romantic"

 In the trailer, the series showcases the lives of the people in the relationship, rather than the budding romance between the two leads — only giving the audience what they want in the last few shots.

-The just-released second trailer continues to spotlight their dysfunctional personalities and turbulent relationship.
+The just-released second trailer continues to spotlight their dysfunctional personalities and turbulent relationship. false

 Love looks at what happens when two shattered individuals who are absolutely wrong for each other (and not in that “oh, it’s so wrong they’re right” kind of way, trust me) fall into a semblance of a relationship.
 Their selfish breakdowns are debilitating for the other person, and their childish “I don’t know if I like yous” hold a mirror to almost every relationship I’ve ever seen occur in real life.